Madhava of Sangamagrama: Date

-There are also no definite evidences to pinpoint the period during which Madhava flourished.
+There are also no definite evidence to pinpoint the period during which Madhava flourished.
 In his Venvaroha, Madhava gives a date in 1400 CE as the epoch.
 Madhava's pupil Parameshvara Nambudiri, the only known direct pupil of Madhava, is known to have completed his seminal work Drigganita in 1430 and the Paramesvara's date has been determined as c.
 1360-1455.
 From such circumstantial evidences historians have assigned the date c.
 1340 to Madhava.

 Historiography

-Although there is some evidence of mathematical work in Kerala prior to Madhava (e.g., Sadratnamala c.
-1300, a set of fragmentary results), it is clear from citations that Madhava provided the creative impulse for the development of a rich mathematical tradition in medieval Kerala.
+Mathematical astronomy has been practised over a long time in Kerala through Aryabhatiya tradition and the Parahita system introduced earlier by Haridatta in the 7th century CE.
+However, the references from later scholars suggest that Madhava provided the creative impulse for advanced analysis based rich mathematical tradition in Kerala school.
 However, except for a couple, most of Madhava's original works have been lost.
 He is referred to in the work of subsequent Kerala mathematicians, particularly in Nilakantha Somayaji's Tantrasangraha (c.
 1500), as the source for several infinite series expansions, including sin θ and arctan θ.
 The 16th-century text Mahajyānayana prakāra (Method of Computing Great Sines) cites Madhava as the source for several series derivations for π.
 In Jyeṣṭhadeva's Yuktibhāṣā (c.
 1530), written in Malayalam, these series are presented with proofs in terms of the Taylor series expansions for polynomials like 1/(1+x^{2}), with x = tan θ, etc.

 Thus, what is explicitly Madhava's work is a source of some debate.
 The Yukti-dipika (also called the Tantrasangraha-vyakhya), possibly composed by Sankara Variar, a student of Jyeṣṭhadeva, presents several versions of the series expansions for sin θ, cos θ, and arctan θ, as well as some products with radius and arclength, most versions of which appear in Yuktibhāṣā.
 For those that do not, Rajagopal and Rangachari have argued, quoting extensively from the original Sanskrit, that since some of these have been attributed by Nilakantha to Madhava, some of the other forms might also be the work of Madhava.

 Others have speculated that the early text Karanapaddhati (c.
 1375–1475), or the Mahajyānayana prakāra was written by Madhava, but this is unlikely.

 Karanapaddhati, along with the even earlier Keralite mathematics text Sadratnamala, as well as the Tantrasangraha and Yuktibhāṣā, were considered in an 1834 article by C. M. Whish, which was the first to draw attention to their priority over Newton in discovering the Fluxion (Newton's name for differentials).
 In the mid-20th century, the Russian scholar Jushkevich revisited the legacy of Madhava, and a comprehensive look at the Kerala school was provided by Sarma in 1972.